palantir/conjure/docs/spec/wire.md

   de-alias(Alias of T) -> de-alias(T)
   de-alias(T) -> T
   ```
-1. _json_ - recursively de-aliases and converts a Conjure type, `T`, into JSON types using [JSON format][].
+1. _json_ - recursively de-aliases a Conjure type, `T`, and then converts it into a JSON type using [JSON format][].
   ```
-  json(Alias of T) -> json(T)
+  json(T) -> JSON presentation of the Conjure Type T json(Alias of T) -> json(T)
   ```
-1. _plain_ - de-aliases and serializes Conjure types to their unquoted representation using [PLAIN format][].
+1. _plain_ - de-aliases a Conjure type, T, and then and serializes it to its unquoted representation using [PLAIN format][].
 This only to a subset of Conjure Types.
   ```
-  plain(Alias of T) -> plain(T)
+  plain(T) -> an unquoted representation of the Conjure Type T plain(Alias of T) -> plain(T)
   ```